thomasmarsh/python-turtle/turtle.md

 ```

 * In the previous exercise, there is a white gap left between the two passes of lines.
 Can you fix it?
+* Refactor the moiré circles program from earlier using the principles you've just learned.

 ## <a name="turtle"></a>5&nbsp;&nbsp;&nbsp;Turtle Graphics